Managing Child Visitation Challenges in Co-Parenting: A Comprehensive Guide

-The custody order determines who becomes the primary caretaker or whether custody is shared by both partners.
+The custody order specifies the primary caretaker or dictates shared custody between both partners.
 It should also contain a weekly breakdown, weekends included, of which parent has custody of the children.
 The custody order also needs to include a holiday and summer vacation schedule.

-Once the court has approved the custody and visitation schedule, both parents are legally bound to follow its directives and could get into trouble if they are in violation.
+Both parents must legally follow the court-approved custody and visitation schedule.
+Violating it could lead to legal trouble.
 However, what happens if it is the child that refuses to abide by the schedule and won’t visit the other parent?

 What Are a Parent’s Responsibilities Regarding Child Visitations?